-The EFC has developed several resources and conducted trainings for water system managers and staff, local officials, regulators, funding agencies and technical assistance providers focused on three topics: financial management, inter-system partnership and cooperation (regionalization), and managerial capacity of water systems.
+The EFC at UNC has developed several resources and conducted trainings for water system managers and staff, local officials, regulators, funding agencies and technical assistance providers focused on three topics: financial management, inter-system partnership and cooperation (regionalization), and managerial capacity of water systems.
 While the resources are developed specifically for North Carolina, several of the resources can be useful to water systems outside of the state.

 How much are North Carolinians paying for water and wastewater service?
 How can water utilities set rates and rate structures that are in line with their policy objectives and maintain financial stability?
 Are utilities recovering sufficient revenue to cover their expenses?
 What are the financial practices, policies, and experiences of utility managers and finance directors?
 What are some indicators that utilities can use to self-assess their financial sustainability?
 What can utilities do to plan for future capital costs?
 The EFC answer these questions by creating tools and publications and by providing training to utilities, local officials and technical assistance providers.
 All resources are free to download on the left or on separate project pages linked below.
 Examples of work completed include: